zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 Start multiple from user specified reward challenges back to back

 # Known Issues
-Currently only supports challenges that have 1 or 2 rows long rewards (currently only switchable manually).
-Automated support for both will be added

 If challenging _domains_ with rewards that can differ in rarity the script always uses the rarest drop that got obtained and adds it to the Collected counter.
-This will be fixed in the future but might take some time
+This will be fixed in the future

 # How to use
 Since the script is currently still in development this is a bit complicated, but possible.